nawafAlkhadidi/movies_flutter_app/README.md

     </a>
 </p>

-# Quiz U App :
+# Movie App :

-In this project, I developed an application using the Dart language (Flutter), a simple app that displays many movies
+In this project, I developed an application using the Dart language (Flutter), a simple app that displays many movies.

 <p align="center">
     <a href="">